JoshuaKento/GPT-Trade/README.md

 ```

 The script keeps track of processed accession numbers in the specified state file and uploads each document from new filings to the given S3 bucket.
+While downloading, a progress bar indicates how many documents remain and the current file name being fetched.